Khushahal-V/YT-Music-Teardown/README.md

 ## How I'd actually check if any of this works

-I can't ship this and measure real usage, so instead, here's how I'd validate it if I could:
+I can't ship this and measure real usage, so this is more "here's what I'd check if I could" than actual results.
+Roughly:

-- Sit a handful of people down, ask them to identify the current repeat state without explanation, before and after the change, and see if accuracy improves
+- Test whether people can actually tell the 4 repeat states apart at a glance, and whether that's a meaningful jump over the current 3-state version, not just a marginal one
-- Check if community complaint threads about repeat mode confusion (the kind I found while researching this) drop off after a change like this ships
+- Check if community complaint threads about repeat-mode confusion (the kind I found while researching this) actually drop off after a change like this ships, normalized against active users rather than raw counts
-- Time how long it takes someone to confirm the state using the press-and-hold — if it's not noticeably faster than the current tap-and-guess approach, the fix isn't actually working
+- Time how long it takes someone to confirm the state using press-and-hold versus the current tap-and-guess approach
-- For the title/version tags, check whether people mistakenly re-save or re-search for a song they already have less often once tags are visible
+- For the title/version tags, check whether people mistakenly re-save or re-search for a song they already have, less often once tags are visible
+- Also check what this might break — like whether the press-and-hold gesture slows down casual use for people who never cared about the state, or whether version tags make search feel more cluttered for people who never noticed duplicates in the first place

+Worth being honest that this isn't a conversion or revenue-moving change — it's closer to a satisfaction/retention-adjacent fix.
+Small friction like this doesn't tank a metric on its own, but it's the kind of thing that quietly adds up to "this app is mildly annoying to use," which matters over time even if it's hard to isolate in a single number.

-More detail on this in `validation-framework.md`.
+Full breakdown in `validation-framework.md`.

 ## Sources